GDSC-CRCE/BNB-CRCE/README.md

   - Utilize AI tools to assist in your project, but fully pre-built solutions or ready-made projects are off-limits.
 - **Development**:
   - Get coding during the hackathon!
 You can build on past ideas but **no old code** allowed!
+- **Code Submission**:
+  - All the code must be pushed to the repository provided by the organizers only.
+This is crucial for tracking your progress and ensuring a fair competition.

 ---